Fr0sT-Brutal/awesome-pascal/README.md

 * [SpTBXLib](https://github.com/SilverpointDev/sptbxlib). `[Delphi]` Add on package for Toolbar2000 components, it adds the following features: Skins, Unicode support, Custom painting events and many more.

+* [Kastri library free](https://github.com/DelphiWorlds/KastriFree). `[Delphi]` Free version of the Kastri library, a cross-platform library which builds upon the existing RTL and FMX libraries in Delphi.
+Supports a number of newer APIs that you won't find in FMX/RTL, and "backfills" for missing APIs

 ## Single controls